penterlab/penterlab-website/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-brain" %}Research

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Our research focuses the dissection of mechanisms that underlie response and resistance to immunotherapies and on the longitudinal tracking of tumor cell evolution using single-cell lineage-tracing approaches based on interrogation of natural barcodes like somatic nuclear or mitochondrial DNA mutations.

 {% include section.html %}

 ## Highlighted

+{% include citation.html lookup="Mechanisms of response and resistance to combined decitabine and ipilimumab for advanced myeloid disease" style="rich" %}
-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Longitudinal Single-Cell Dynamics of Chromatin Accessibility and Mitochondrial Mutations in Chronic Lymphocytic Leukemia Mirror Disease History" style="rich" %}

 {% include section.html %}